NimbiDev/YT-Music-Player/README.md

 2. Double click the `YTMusicPlayer-setup.exe` file to run the setup.
 3.

- - **If NodeJS is installed**: The setup will auto compile the application into the `%SystemDrive%\Apps\YT Music Player` directory. from there simply wait for it to finish compiling and then double-click the shortcut to run the application.
+ - **If NodeJS is installed**: The setup will auto compile the application into the `%SystemDrive%\Apps\YT Music Player` directory.
+    - From there, simply wait for it to finish compiling your application.
+    - Finally, once it is done compiling your application simply double-click the shortcut on your desktop or in your start menu to run the application.

- - **If NodeJS is NOT installed**: The setup will open your browser to the official download page for NodeJS and automatically download the required NodeJS version for you.
-From ther run the NodeJS installer and once finished run the `YTMusicPlayer-setup.exe` file again.
-Once it finishes compiling your app simply double-click the shortcut to run the application.
+ - **If NodeJS is NOT installed**: The setup will open your browser to the official download page for **NodeJS** and automatically download the required **NodeJS** version for you.
+    - Run the downloaded **NodeJS** installer.
+    - Then, run the `YTMusicPlayer-setup.exe` file again.
+    - From there, simply wait for it to finish compiling your application.
+    - Finally, once it finishes compiling your app simply double-click the shortcut on your desktop or in your start menu to run the application.

 ---